nicoespeon/understandlegacycode.com/content/blog/4-tips-refactor-without-tools/index.md

 That's for the large picture.
 Another, tremendously useful, technique for covering some code with tests is called [Approval Testing](https://understandlegacycode.com/approval-tests).

-The gist of Approval Testing is to capture _what the system does_ instead of writing the tests _you think it does._
+The gist of Approval Testing is to capture _what the system does_ instead of writing the tests for _what you think it does._

 You may have done this already, without knowing the name of the technique: